cs3110/textbook/interp/inference.md

 least helpful (see RWO chapter 22, "Type inference", for examples).
 But for most code you write, type annotations really are completely optional.

-Since it would be verbose to keep writing "the OCaml type reconstruction algorithm," we'll call the algorithm HM.
-That name is used throughout the programming languages literature, because the algorithm was independently invented by Roger <u>H</u>indley and Robin <u>M</u>ilner.
+Since it would be verbose to keep writing "the type reconstruction algorithm used by OCaml and other functional languages," we'll call the algorithm HM.
+That name is used throughout the programming languages literature, because the algorithm was independently invented by Roger <u>H</u>indley and Robin
+<u>M</u>ilner.
 In the next few sections, we'll see how HM works.

 ## The history of HM